Our investment philosophy

 We see fungibility as another key aspect of preserving capital: in order to always be able to react appropriately to changes on the capital markets or personal situations, around 50% of the assets should be invested in fungible forms of investment such as highly liquid government bonds and shares with a high market capitalisation.

 The preservation of capital also means a high focus on quality: approximately 80% of the investments should be made with a focus on quality, as in times of crisis a lack of quality in shares, real estate and certain bond segments has a negative impact on the goal of preserving capital.
+Sustainable corporate strategies are an important quality feature for us and are therefore rewarded in our investment decisions.

 ‘Major losses of capital must be consistently avoided.
 This is the only way to protect long-term value and wealth, preserve assets over generations and ensure that future generations of your family are sufficiently provided for.’